catres-diversions/diversion-dashboard/README.md

 ## Purpose

-Flight diversions are a critical indicator of system stress in the aviation network.
-This dashboard enables users to:
+Focusing on domestic diverted flights from July 2021 to December 2024, this dashboard enables users to:

-* Identify **high-volume diversion-receiving airports**
+* Identify high-volume diversion-receiving airports
-* Examine **temporal patterns** of diverted flights
+* Examine monthly temporal patterns of diverted flights
-* Compare **airline-level diversion behavior**
+* Compare airline-level diversion behavior
-* Explore the relationship between **planned destinations and actual diversion outcomes**

-The dashboard is intended for:

-* Researchers studying aviation system performance
-* Practitioners in airport and airline operations
-* Policy and planning stakeholders

 ---